 Short Term Solution

 In the example above, "User B" misses out on 0.2 ETH because of the matching mode deficiency.
 To remedy this, DDEX tracks the total ETH missed by each account that trades with us and periodically reimburses these accounts.
 Additionally, users can always contact our customer support if they require this reimbursement immediately.

-With this solution, users will initially be charged the amount that they signed for, but if a better trade was found, DDEX's automated system will check the trade history and periodically reimburse users for these extra amounts.
-This will work with both buy and sell limit orders.
+With this solution, users are initially charged the amount that they signed for, but if a better trade was found, DDEX's automated system will check the trade history and periodically reimburse users for these extra amounts.
+This works with both buy and sell limit orders.

 Long Term Solution

 Ideally price improvement should be supported within the protocol, effectively allowing relayers to match orders at a rate equal or better than the price in the signed order.
 The DDEX team has discussed this issue with the 0x team and hope a solution will be implemented in the next major release.

 Thanks for using DDEX!
 As always, if you have any questions please feel free to reach out to our support staff (available 24 hours a day).